Gravitational waves from the sound shell model: direct and inverse phase transitions in the early Universe: Results: Distinguishing direct and inverse gravitational-wave signals

 The regions of parameter space giving spectra similar in both shape and amplitude are siginificantly different from the ones discriminated in shape only. \Cref{fig:sam:modified} depicts the modified spectral angle $\tilde{\theta}_{12}$ in the \((\xi_w,\alpha_N)\) plane (fixing $\mathcal{H}_*\delta\tau_{\rm fin}$ and $\mathcal{H}_* R_*$ as before).
 Still, one obtains degeneracies along filaments in the parameter plane spanning through different types of hydrodynamic solutions, both inverse and direct, again indicating that direct and inverse phase transitions exhibit similar spectra.
 Once more, it should however be emphasized that the question of which value of the (modified) spectral angle corresponds to spectra visibly different in data depends on the experiment under consideration and cannot be answered in general.
 Our qualitative conclusion, however, should hold.
 For reference, the corresponding spectra are shown alongside the respective modified spectral angle are shown in \cref{fig:GW_spectra_modified}.

-We highlight a distinctive low--velocity effect: the \emph{modified spectral angle} tends to flatten as the wall speed decreases.
-Tracing this back to the energy budget, we find that the multi--bubble kinetic fraction $\Omega_K$ also flattens in the $\xi_w\!\to\!0$ limit.
-A steeper suppression might have been expected by considering the single--bubble efficiency only, which is known to drop rapidly at small $\xi_w$ \cite{Barni:2024lkj}.
+We highlight a distinctive low-velocity effect: the \emph{modified spectral angle} tends to flatten as the wall speed decreases.
+Tracing this back to the energy budget, we find that the multi-bubble kinetic fraction $\Omega_K$ also flattens in the $\xi_w\!\to\!0$ limit.
+A steeper suppression might have been expected by considering the single-bubble efficiency only, which is known to drop rapidly at small $\xi_w$ \cite{Barni:2024lkj}.
 As we argue in \cref{app:rms}, this is due to the fact that the overlap of many bubbles at collision compensates for the poor conversion of the isolated expanding bubbles.